joostkremers/pandoc-mode/docs/index.md

 a settings file, and they are not shown when you call `pandoc-view-settings` (`C-c / S`).
 A source file can both have a settings file and specify settings in file-local variables.
-If this happens, the latter override the former
+If this happens, the latter override the former.

 Note that it is also possible to specify the customisation option `pandoc-binary` as a file-local variable.
 It does not require the